davidgroves/dotfiles/README.md

 ## Utilities.

-A checklist of tools I'd like to install on a workstation system, with Debian 12 install instructions.
+A checklist of tools I'd like to install on a workstation system, with Debian 12 and OSX (homebrew) install instructions.

 - [Cheat](https://github.com/cheat/cheat).
 A set of cheatsheets for common unix commands.
 - [fd](https://github.com/sharkdp/fd).
 A find alternative.